mitranim/js/docs/obs_readme.md

 [obs.mjs](../obs.mjs) implements observables and reactivity.

 * Nice-to-use in plain JS.
 Doesn't rely on decorators, TS features, etc.
-* Easy to wire into any UI system.
+* Easy to use in UI.
 * Automatic cleanup on GC via `FinalizationRegistry`.
 * Tiny with no external dependencies.

-Two types of observables are available:
+Three types of observables are available:
 * Proxy-based observables: `obs`: wraps any object in a [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) which monitors all its fields.
-* Atomic single-value observables: `ObsRef`: only the `.val` getter and setter is observable.
+* Atomic single-value observables: `obsRef`: only the `.val` getter and setter is observable.
+* Calculated observables via `calc`.

 Proxy-based observables via `obs`:
 * Can wrap any object.